perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 * *dB_max*: Maximum dB value for data normalization (default: 10)

 *dB_min* and *dB_max* allow to normalize data for inference.
 Values below *dB_min* and above *dB_max* will be clipped to these values.
 You have to fix these limits in order to properly see fluid echoes as it will fix your colour bar.
 In the case of *dB_min/dB_max* values not adequately defined, the resulting inference will be of poor quality.
 This is due to the fact that the discrepancy between the features of the training and inference data will be too significant.
-For more documentation YOLOv5 training see : [YOLOv5 documentation](https://github.com/ultralytics/yolov5)
+For more documentation YOLOv5 training see: [YOLOv5 documentation](https://github.com/ultralytics/yolov5)

 ### Results